 If you are just starting up a travel agency, or have one that you want to move online, you may want to know what aspects could get complicated when you enter the online world.
-In this article we will show you the most important things we have identified from our experience of working with thousands of agencies all over the world.
+In this article we will show you the most important things we have identified from our experience of working with hundreds of agencies all over the world.

 By telling you about these things we do not mean to scare you, but to better prepare you for your next moves.
 Let's start by defining what is a good online platform for travel agencies in general.
 What is the main function of an online platform?
 The answer is clear: a good online platform should automatically get offers from your suppliers (airlines, hotels, wholesalers, etc.), display them in a user-friendly way, get bookings and payments, and send them directly to your suppliers.